kriskowal/gtor/README.md

 You have a producer and a consumer, both doing work asynchronously, the producer periodically sending a value to the consumer.
-To ensure that the producer does not produce faster than the consumer can consume, we put an object between them that regulates their flow rate, a buffer.
+To ensure that the producer does not produce faster than the consumer can consume, we put an object between them that regulates their flow rate: a buffer.
 The buffer uses a promise queue to transport values from the producer to the consumer, and another promise queue to communicate that the consumer is ready for another value from the producer.